 It is mandatory for proposed Designated partners to obtain DIN/ DPIN under the Companies Act, 2013.
-DIN/ DPIN can be applied electronically in Form DIR-3 on the website of Ministry of Corporate Affairs (MCA), along with required documents and filing fee.
+DIN/ DPIN can be applied electronically at the time of incorporation of LLP & can also be applied separately in e-Form DIR-3 on the website of Ministry of Corporate Affairs (MCA).